davegardnerisme/nsqphp/readme.md

 ### To do

-  - Requeue failed messages using a back-off strategy
+  - Requeue failed messages using a back-off strategy (currently only simple fixed-delay requeue strategy)
   - Connect to `nsqlookupd` to find out where to connect to, figure out how to structure this within the client